clintatelier/digital_ocean_manager/README.md

 7. Implement proper security measures, such as SSL certificates
 8. Keep your DigitalOcean API token secure
 9. Securely manage the generated deployment information JSON files
+10. Regularly review and update Apache configurations for optimal performance
+11. Use the comprehensive deployment information for troubleshooting and maintenance

 ## Maintenance

 - Regularly update the scripts to ensure compatibility with the latest DigitalOcean API
 - Keep your droplet's software up to date by regularly running system updates
 - Check for updates to the required Python packages used in your projects
+- Periodically review and optimize your deployed applications for better resource utilization
+- Regularly review and update the gather_deployment_info.py script to ensure it captures all necessary information

 ## Support